Slavery and Human Trafficking Statement 2025

 The University鈥檚 Board of Governors is responsible for determining the educational character and mission of the University and for the oversight of its activities.
 The Board of Governors conducts its work through a number of committees.

-Procurement in the 1024核工厂
+Procurement in the University of 1024核工厂

 The University鈥檚 supplier base ranges from cutting-edge scientific/engineering equipment and materials required for the delivery of teaching, research and innovation to the goods, systems and services necessary to support the operation of a successful University.
 Modern slavery is considered as part of each category or project strategy where appropriate in terms of likelihood of incidence, and any relevant mitigating actions required are identified.